msg43/Knowledge_Chipper/README.md

 - **📝 Summarization**: Create summaries from transcripts with claim tier validation
 - **📊 Process Management**: Full pipeline processing with transcription, summarization, and MOC generation
 - **🔍 Claim Search**: Explore and search extracted claims across all processed content
+- **🎙️ Speaker Attribution**: Manage speaker identification and assign names to diarized transcripts
+- **✏️ Summary Cleanup**: Review and edit summaries, claims, and entities post-generation
 - **👁️ File Watcher**: Automatically process new files as they're added to watched folders
 - **⚙️ API Keys**: Configure API keys, hardware performance options, and preferences
+- **☁️ Sync Status**: Monitor and manage cloud synchronization with Supabase

 **Navigation:** Click tabs to switch between operations.
 All settings are saved automatically.